StefanoBalbo/Geocoding/README.md

 ![Geocoding Workflow](pic.jpg)

-### 🚀 A parallelized geocoding workflow leveraging **Docker - Nominatim** and **Micromamba**, also applying libraries like **GeoPy** and **GeoPandas**, to convert textual addresses into geographic coordinates (lat, lon).
+### 🚀 A parallelized geocoding workflow leveraging **Docker - Nominatim** and **Micromamba** to convert textual addresses into geographic coordinates (lat, lon).
 Developed remotely on the CCAD-UNC (High-Performance Computing Center, National University of Cordoba) via SSH connection.
 Results and datasets may be hidden due to privacy policies.
 -----------------------------------------------------------------------------------------------------------------------------------------------
 This repository is designed for assigining geographic coordinates into textual addresses.
 You are encouraged to:
 - Adapt the workflow to your specific datasets, addresses and geographic regions.